-{\bf Compare-then-combine approach using (\ref{eq:cas}).} The method described in Section \ref{sec:test:uit} is used to select the landmarks which possess significant asymmetry information. $v_j$ is selected to be the two-sample t-statistics (equation (\ref{eq:v-stat})). $V$ defined in (\ref{eq:max}) is computed and its critical value at $5\%$ significance level is determined via bootstrap.
-The total number of bootstrap iterations used was 10000. \citet{boyett1977} suggest 17000 iterations to make sure the significance level is $1\%$.
-However, the results of using 10000 and 17000 iterations turned out to be the same for our smile data.
-The central pair, landmarks 6 and 8, correspond to $t$-values which exceed these critical points at all three frames.
-Thus, these two landmarks have the most significant information of asymmetry.
-Further, the simultaneous confidence interval related to landmarks 6 and 8 excludes 0, so that $H_0$ is rejected when use these landmarks.
+The method described in Section \ref{sec:test:uit} is used to select the landmarks which possess significant asymmetry information. $v_j$ is selected to be the two-sample t-statistics (equation (\ref{eq:v-stat})). $V$ defined in (\ref{eq:max}) is computed and its critical value at $5\%$ significance level is determined via bootstrap.
+The total number of bootstrap iterations used was 10000. \citet{boyett1977} has suggested 17000 iterations to make sure the significance level is $1\%$.
+However, the results of using 10000 and 17000 iterations turned out to be the same for our Smile Data 1.
+The central pair, landmarks 6 and 8, corresponds to $t$-values which exceed these critical points at all three frames.
+Thus, these two landmarks carry the most significant information of asymmetry.

-Further, most of the extreme $p$-values are obtained from Mann-Whitney U tests related to landmarks 6, 8 and two solo landmarks 7 and 19.
+Further, most of the extreme $p$-values obtained from Mann-Whitney U tests are related to landmarks 6, 8 and two solo landmarks 7 and 19.
 These tests are performed using $\phi_{L_1}$ and $\phi_{L2}$ computed on various subsets of landmarks.
 This suggests that the two groups are differed at most when using these four landmarks.
 So these landmarks can carry important information on asymmetries.
 This finding matches the expert's opinion.
 Figure \ref{cleftpatient} shows a photo of a cleft patient, where the central pair (6, 8) and solo landmarks, 7 and 19, are marked on the photo and the landmarks are same as in Figure \ref{con002}.
 Roughly, it is a `Y'-shape if we join the landmarks 6, 7, 8 and then 7 with 19 by line segments.
 From medical point of view, this particular shape is known a priori to be the most important for the asymmetry assessment.

 \textbf{Meta-analysis} Fisher's method and Pearson's method defined in equation (\ref{eq:test-Fisher}) and (\ref{eq:test-Pearson}) respectively are performed.
 Mann-Whitney U test is used to obtain individual left-sided $p$-values, $\Tilde{p}_j$, for $j=1,\dots,35$, using $\bm a_n$, $n=1,\dots,25$.

 For Fisher's method, we compare $P_L$ with the tail of $\chi_{70}^2$ distribution (as $J=35$) to obtain overall $p$-values.
 For the Pearson's method, randomization tests with 10000 iterations are used to estimate the overall $p$-values.
 The values of $P_L$, $P_R$, $Q$ and $p$-values derived at the three frames are shown in Table \ref{tab:meta-result}. $H_0$ is rejected at all frames when we use Fisher's method.
 For Pearson's method, $H_0$ is rejected at the first and last frames.
 Comparing with Table \ref{meanvarasyBVpaper} and \ref{pwilxocon}, the $p$-values for the Fisher's method are more extreme.
 This indicates that Fisher's method is more sensitive to the departures of cleft group from control group.